qwerty-fr/qwerty-fr/README.md

 ### Windows

-* Download the latest [qwerty-fr_X.X.X_windows.zip](https://github.com/qwerty-fr/qwerty-fr/releases/latest) archive
+* Download the latest [qwerty-fr_X.X.X_windows.zip](https://github.com/qwerty-fr/qwerty-fr/releases/latest) archive.
-* Extract it
+* Extract it.
-* Run the **setup.exe** application
+* Run the **setup.exe** application.
-* A keyboard layout named `French qwerty keyboard` has been added to your current language package
+* A keyboard layout named `French qwerty keyboard` has been added to your current language package.
-* Make sure it's first in the list; press `Win+R` and enter `ms-settings:regionlanguage` to access the related settings, then go to your current language options and delete all other keyboard layouts
+* Make sure it's first in the list; press <kbd>Win</kbd> <kbd>r</kbd> and enter `ms-settings:regionlanguage` to access the related settings, then go to your current language options and delete all other keyboard layouts.

 ### Mac